 With the standing of the Olympic Stadium increasing so the esteem of Hertha BSC has grown.
 If the 1970’s were a time of promise the 1980’s saw a club on the decline.
 It was not until the wall came down and the 1990’s progressed that the club found a way back to the Bundesliga.

 That is not to say things since then have been plain sailing for Hertha.
-Relegations continued to be suffered but the 2013-2014 season saw the club top the table as the fixtures began to unfold.
+Relegations have continued to be suffered but the 2013-2014 season saw the club top the table as the fixtures began to unfold.

 Bayern controlled the game with a swaggering arrogance for which they have become noted.
-Hertha Berlin’s tall striker Adrian Ramos did find the net by scoring a second half penalty for the hosts but a late delightful chip by Frank Ribery wrapped up a 3-1 win that nobody watching on could deny they deserved.
+Hertha Berlin’s tall striker Adrian Ramos did find the net by scoring a second-half penalty for the hosts but a late delightful chip by Frank Ribery wrapped up a 3-1 win that nobody watching on could deny they deserved.

-With the popular Gotze operating in a false nine number position Kroos gave Bayern the lead in 6 minutes for the first goal of the match.
+With the popular Gotze operating in a false nine number position, Kroos gave Bayern the lead in 6 minutes for the first goal of the match.
 The second goal was then scored by Gotze from close by the near post after another sweeping move.

-The strength of Bayern was highlighted thanks to the half-time introduction of French winger Ribery and the Croatian striker Mandzukic.
+The strength of Bayern has highlighted thanks to the half-time introduction of French winger Ribery and the Croatian striker Mandzukic.
 Both subs took the pressure off an increasingly leg weary side who had an equally important game against Manchester United ahead in the Champions League.

-The celebrations at the end of the game (which included Bayern displaying a mock Bundesliga trophy) went on for sometime and revealed thousands of Bayern fans located around the ground including a number in the home end.
+The celebrations at the end of the game (which included Bayern displaying a mock Bundesliga trophy) went on for some time and revealed thousands of Bayern fans located around the ground including a number in the home end.